KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

    cancellation between missing real jet fakes and an over-large MC/nonfake prediction.

-### Open Double-Counting Check
+### Reconstructed Fake-like MC Bookkeeping Check

-The most important unresolved question is whether the current reconstructed stack double counts fake-like MC when the data-driven fake estimate is added.
+The reconstructed stack-composition validation and the latest production run now answer the bookkeeping question directly: adding the data-driven fake estimate on top of all reconstructed MC double counts fake-like MC.
+The central unfolding workflow should therefore subtract nonfake MC backgrounds and the data-driven fake estimate, while retaining the all-MC subtraction only as a diagnostic comparison.

-The needed diagnostic is a standard reconstructed-level stack comparison with the MC split by truth category:
+The diagnostic stack comparison is:

 ```text
 1. all MC, no data-driven fakes